1. Things to Bring on the Examination Day

 3. Points to Note about the Examination Room

-2.Switch off mobile phones, watches with alarms, electric devises: PC, IC recorder, radio, audio equipment, game machine, digital camera, electronic dictionary, calculator and so forth, if you have mistakenly brought any to the examination venue.
+3.If you have mistakenly brought any electric devises (refer to "1.
+Things to Bring the Examination Day") which you are not allowed to bring to the examination venue, make sure to switch it off.
 As mobile phone alarms sometimes sound off even when the phone is switched off, remove the battery or deactivate the alarm function before switching off the phone.

 4. Answering Method